National Defense Forces

 - Determining the rank of the National Defense Forces according to the amount of their influence on life in Syria.
 As shown in the chart below, the National Defense Forces ranked 72nd most influential prime actor.

 - Assessing and classifying the National Defense Forces according to their commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that the National Defense Forces fall under the category of 'Core'.
-A prime actor assessed as Core is seen as wholly committed to inclusive nationalism for Syria.
+Of the 25 prime actors who participated in the assessments, more agreed that the National Defense Forces fall under the category of 'Builder & Solver'.
+A prime actor assessed as Builder & Solver is seen as wholly committed to inclusive nationalism for Syria.
 This is their mission.

 In response to the question, “How are the National Defense Forces important in the life of Syria?”